sumaiya-akter-runa/coffee_shop/README.md

 # coffee_shop
-A cross-platform mobile application for a Coffee shop where users can create bookings for coffee  and make payment
+A cross-platform mobile application for a coffee business where customers may arrange reservations for coffee and make payments.

 ## App Screenshots